How To Clean Paint Rollers and Tray

 Project step-by-step (6)

+You need to know what kind of paint you’re using if you want to know how to clean paint your rollers and tray.
 At this point, the procedure for cleaning up latex paint and oil paint diverge.
 In either case, don your rubber gloves and remove the cover from the roller.
 Set the cover aside for a moment and clean off the roller frame—immediately.
 The key for easy cleanup of the roller frame is to do it while the paint is wet.
 Keep in mind: Paints with higher gloss are tougher jobs.
-Check out Paint Remover for Wood

-For oil paint: Use some thinner or mineral spirits on a rag to scrub off the paint.
+For oil paint: Use some mineral spirits or paint thinner on a rag to scrub off the paint.

 Caution: When cleaning with solvent, wear eye protection.